ePages-de/epages-devportal/_posts/2017/2017-05-09-how-to-successfully-run-a-company-tech-blog.md

 ## Using Twitter tools

-But of course we do not work on our holy weekends {% emoji wink %}.
+But of course we do not work on our holy weekends 😉.
 So, thank god for Social Media tools!
 Most of our tweets are planned about a week ahead.
 In order to do so, we use the planning and analytics tool [buffer](https://buffer.com/app).